 Dear Cycling Enthusiast:

 Welcome to the Cycling PEI web site.
 The volunteers and staff who comprise CPEI are skilled, enthusiastic and friendly.
 If you are looking for PEI cycling information, you will either find it here, or we'll help you to get it.
 Cycling PEI programs include beginner, intermediate and advanced road rides, mountain bike training, bicycle rodeos and safe riding courses, promotion of active transporation infrastructure, training of instructors, coaches and race officials, and high level competitive events.
-For people who are not so interested in competitive riding, prefering recreational riding, please ask about our Monday night road rides and Confederation Trail ride options.
+For people who are not so interested in competitive riding, prefering recreational riding, please ask about our Monday night road rides, Confederation Trail ride options, and the Adult Casual Brigade for mountain bike riding at Brookvale Provincial Park.

 If you are resident of Charlottetown or Summerside, please visit www.fixmystreet.ca when you encounter bad riding surfaces.
 Does the bike lane need to be cleaned?
 Pot hole problems?
 These are fair game.

-If you drive your child to school, you decrease your child's ability to learn the rest of the school day.
+If you drive your child to school, you decrease your child's ability to learn for the rest of the school day.
 On the flip side, when children walk or bike to school, instead of being driven in a bus or car, they concentrate much better and the effects last.
-This is one of the main conclusions of a study (http://www.foodoflife.dk/
+These are the conclusions of a study conducted in Denmark in the early 2010s with 19,527 school children ages 5 to 19.
+It was published by Niels Egelund, a professor at Aarhus University in Denmark.
+The results were made public by the research center OPUS, at the University of Copenhagen.
+The study investigated the connections between diet, exercise and the ability to concentrate for school students of all ages.
+Among its many results, one really stood out: Children have less concentration if they do not exercise on the way to school.